mahmoud99-cell/Lane-Detection-Using-OpenCV/README.md

 # Lane-Detection-Using-OpenCV
-In this tutorial we will observe how to make a basic pipeline for lane detection
+In this tutorial we will observe how to make improve on a pipeline for advanced lane detection